cooperhewitt/js-cooperhewitt-images/README.md

 ## Image Preloading and Resizing: `jquery.imageDisplayer.js`

 `jquery.imageDisplayer.js` allows users with JS enabled to see a low-res image while they are waiting for the full one to load.
 On load, it allows them to toggle between a collapsed and expanded state.
+It also can adjust the height of the collapsed image to match the window height.
 It assumes your markup is structured like this:

 ```
 <div id="myImageDisplayer" class="picture-holder" data-image-full-src="images/cat_full.jpg" data-image-loading-src="images/cat_load.gif">